frostbyte134/frostbyte134.github.io/_posts/2018-06-23-inceptionv4-resnet-residualconn.markdown

 ### Related work
 ...
-The authors (of [1]) argued that _residual connections are inherently necessary for training very deep convolutional model._ In the experimental section we demonstrate (in a bit ad-hoc manner) that it is not very difficult to train competitive very deep networks without utilizing residual connections. __However the use of residual connections semms to imporve the training speed greatly, which is alone a great argument for their use__.
+The authors (of [1]) argued that _residual connections are inherently necessary for training very deep convolutional model._ In the experimental section we demonstrate (in a bit ad-hoc manner) that it is not very difficult to train competitive very deep networks without utilizing residual connections. __However the use of residual connections seems to imporve the training speed greatly, which is alone a great argument for their use__.

 History of Inception nets are,
 1. Inception-v1: GoogLeNet [3]
 2. Inception-v2: added <a href="{{site.url}}/deep_learning/2018/06/13/batch-normalization.html" target="_blank">batch normalization</a>
 3. Inception-v3: added asym factorization and regularization [1]
-4. Inception-v4: Introduced in this paper.
+4. Inception-v4: Introduced in this paper. has more inception module.
+5. Inception-ResNet

+### Architectural Choices

+#### Pure Inception Blocks
+1. Previously, each inception block was pretrained independently due to the memory constraints.
+Now thanks to the Tensorflow(JIT backproP?) they didn't have to.
+2. Made uniform choices for the Inception blocks for each grid size.

+#### Residual Inception blocks
+1. To compensate the dimensionality reduction induced by the induction block, \\(1\times1\\) filter-expansion is done b4 the residual conn.
+2. Used BN onlky on top of the traditional layers(???), but not on top of the summations (residual conn???).

+#### Scalaing of the Residuals
+Excessive filters (over 1000) \\(\Longrightarrow\\) network "died" early in the training
+\\(\Longrightarrow\\) __last layer before the avg pooling started to produce only zeros after a few tens of thousands of iterations.__

+### Network architecture
+Refer to the <a href="https://arxiv.org/abs/1602.07261" target="_blank">paper</a>.

 <br/><br/>
 Next:
 <br/><br/>
 References:
-<a href="https://arxiv.org/abs/1512.00567" target="_blank">https://arxiv.org/abs/1512.00567</a>
+<a href="https://arxiv.org/abs/1602.07261" target="_blank">https://arxiv.org/abs/1602.07261</a>